 I have cajoled, threatened, and picked up several of the chickens, to get them out of the stall divider boards and out of the barn.
 Nothing has worked.
 The flock, except for two chickens and Flock Leader – the big rooster in charge, and the ducks, the entire flock is now living in the barn.
 The offspring of Soup and Stew and a California Sex Link rooster are squatting above the birthing stall where Pearl and Rooster – the baby goat, are living.
 The rest of the flock that hasn’t obeyed my commands and gone back to the coop, are sleeping in one of the tallest barn rafters.

-The clarity of this photo is not great, it was dark in the barn and my headlamp put a glare on the image when shooting the picture with my cellphone.
+The clarity of this photo is not great, it was dark in the barn and my headlamp put a glare on the image when taking the picture with my cellphone.
 But, you can see what my rioting flock was doing.

 I could have picked up the birds hanging out above the goat stall, and did that with a couple of them, but these girlies and one roosters, were not even willing to come down even for a treat.